iarsystems/crun-evaluation-guide/README.md

 | IAR Embedded Workbench | [Renesas RX](https://iar.com/ewrx) | 3.10 or later | - Standard, or<br>- [Time-limited trial version](https://www.iar.com/products/architectures/renesas/iar-embedded-workbench-for-renesas-rx/iar-embedded-workbench-for-renesas-rx---free-trial-version/) |

 >### C-RUN licensing considerations
->:bulb: No special action needs to be taken when you evaluate C-RUN in code-size-limited mode using the time-limited trial version.
+>__Note__ No special action needs to be taken when you evaluate C-RUN in code-size-limited mode using the time-limited trial version.
 This mode was created to allow customers to evaluate C-RUN using smaller pieces of code while exploring its tight integration with the IAR C-SPY Debugger.
 >
 >:warning: The size-limited mode is __not__ intended for use in a production environment.
 [Contact](https://iar.com/contact) your IAR representative for access to non-limited licensing.
 >